Become a Member image

 • Members are expected to read and sign the KMFSC & WCYHA Code of Conduct.
 It is expected that all members abide by the Code of Conduct out of respect for all. ∙ Show courtesy to and respect for fellow club members and their guests at all KMFSC ice, practice times, training sessions, and group activities.

-• Members of KMFSC (excluding coaches, Adult memberships, & collegiate members) have a total of 8 hours of volunteer service required (per family) during the 2023-2024 season this does NOT include Required events, please see the membership application for required events.
+• Members of KMFSC (excluding coaches, Adult memberships, & collegiate members) have volunteer service required (per family) during the season.
+These requirements are in the club waiver that you sign in Daysmart.

 MEMBERSHIPS OFFERED

-• Full DUAL Parent/Child Home Club: Membership for individual skaters who seek to participate in all disciplines of figure skating including Testing, Competitions and Club activities representing the Club they Chose to Skate for, in this instance KMFSC.
+• Full Dual Membership - Membership for individual skaters who seek to participate in all disciplines of figure skating including Testing, Competitions and Club activities representing the KMFSC.

-• Basic membership: This is a membership for new skaters and is only available to those who have never joined a USFS club before.
-This allows skaters to compete for the club they chose to represent.
+• Basic - This is a membership for new skaters and is only available to those who have never joined a USFS club before.
+This allows skaters to participate in KMFSC activities and receive KMFSC benefits.
+This membership requires a LTS USA membership as well.

-• Associate membership: Those joining at this level must be a full member of another USFS club.
+• Associate - Those joining at this level must be a full member of another USFS club.

 Become a member today!
 Register online using our registration and ice booking service - Daysmart Recreation.
 Follow these instructions: